iz-garland/iz-garland.github.io/README.md

-# Izzy L. Garland
+# Dr. Izzy L. Garland

 ## About Me
-I am a Astrophysicist having just finished my PhD at [Lancaster University](https://www.lancaster.ac.uk/physics/about-us/people/isobelle-garland), working with [Dr. Brooke Simmons](https://www.lancaster.ac.uk/physics/about-us/people/brooke-simmons) on supermassive black growth and AGN fuelling in the absence of major mergers.
+I am a postdoc at [Masaryk University](https://hea.physics.muni.cz/) working with Dr. Michal Zajaček on supermassive black growth and AGN fuelling in the absence of major mergers.
 My most recent work uses data from Galaxy Zoo DESI, and analyses how the AGN fraction in strongly barred, weakly barred and unbarred galaxies compares.
 I love talking about my work at different institutes, so please contact me!

-In September, I will be starting a postdoctoral position at [Masaryk University](https://hea.physics.muni.cz/) working with Dr. Michal Zajaček.
+In August 2024, I finished my PhD at [Lancaster University](https://www.lancaster.ac.uk/physics/about-us/people/isobelle-garland), working with [Dr. Brooke Simmons](https://www.lancaster.ac.uk/physics/about-us/people/brooke-simmons).

 I am part of the [Galaxy Zoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/) collaboration, a project that invites volunteers to aid in classification of galaxy morphology - check out the newest project on Hawaii Two-0 data, part of the larger Cosmic Dawn survey.

-I use they/them pronouns.
+My pronouns are they/them

 [CV](Curriculum_Vitae.pdf)